rafaelfelix/puppet-phpqatools/README.md

 Known issues
 ------------

-These manifest script were written to cover only CentOS 5.7 and other Redhat-based distros (it's only tested against CentOS 5.7).
-I would really appreciate some help to make then become more platform-indepent.
+This module was written to cover only CentOS and Redhat distros (it's tested against CentOS 5.9 and CentOS 6.4).
+I would really appreciate some help to make it more platform-indepent.

 Contributing
 ------------